 If you go into a Checkout.com office, there are whiteboards everywhere.
 Whiteboarding sessions are extremely important.
 In whiteboarding rooms, there are no chairs, so everyone has to stand up.
 This promotes interaction and a way to get people engaged and trying to solve a problem.
 Pousaz personally spends a great deal of time cultivating the culture and mission of his company with employees.

-Expansion to the U.S.
+Expansion to U.S.

 For some companies, top-line growth is the most important indicator; it’s all about gross revenue.
 For Pousaz, what is important is to make money which is net revenue/gross profit.
 “We know the U.S. is probably the most competitive e-commerce market in the world and there is actually little money,” says Pousaz.
 “People are fighting for basis points.
-For that reason, I was never super keen about the U.S. I wanted to say we will help people go international, and we will not touch the domestic market, especially the U.S. because it’s a lot of investment, a lot of branding, for ultimately something that makes no money.
+For that reason, I was never super keen about the U.S. I wanted to say we will help people go international, and we will not touch the domestic market, especially the U.S. because it’s a lot of investment, a lot of branding, for ultimately something that makes little money.
 While in Europe, I have better margins and there are better margins elsewhere in the world.”
-Pousaz explains, “When you are on the like for like, when you process a currency and get set on the same currency, usually the product is more commoditized.
+Pousaz explains, “When you are on a like for like basis, when you process a currency and get settled on the same currency, usually the product is more commoditized.
 As soon as there are foreign exchange payments and complex, cross-border payment challenges to solve, there is more money.
 It is as simple as that.”

 However, due to increasing U.S. customer demand for a global payment solutions provider that can support fast-growing retailers and Checkout.com’s commitment to meeting the needs of high-tech and mobile businesses, Checkout.com expanded to the U.S. in October 2017 with its first office in Boston and the opening of a second office in San Francisco in March 2018.
 Heading up Checkout.com’s continued growth in North America is ex-Adyen North American President, Peter Caparso, who is growing both U.S. headcount and Checkout.com’s customer portfolio.
 “When we go to U.S. merchants, we tell them we can help them go international,” Pousaz says.
 “We have that in our DNA.
 I have been doing this for more than a decade, and with Checkout.com since Nov.
 2009.”